 Another feature of the Parker Ultra Low Carryover is the capability of having four different states of operation.
-A traditional three-way valve can flow through channel A or channel B, but the Ultra Low Carry Over Valve can close off both simultaneously or open both simultaneously.
+A traditional three-way valve can flow through channel A or channel B, but this Valve can close off both simultaneously or open both simultaneously.
 This makes it possible to replace a common pairing of a two way and three-way valve in a series with a single Parker Ultra Low Carryover valve.

 Design more efficient products to increase throughput